 - Child sexual exploitation

 - Child criminal exploitation including county lines

 - · Modern slavery and trafficking

-- · Gang activity and youth violence
+- Gang activity and youth violence

 - radicalisation

 Exploitation is a form of abuse involving an imbalance of power within a relationship that allows one party to use this power to manipulate another to carry out an act.
 The victim may believe that they are acting on their own accord but in fact their consent has been obtained through deception, duress or force and threats of violence.
+They may also be moved into the UK or around other towns and cities in the UK to facilitate their exploitation.
+The exploitation of the young person is a form of modern slavery and their forced movement is trafficking, both of which are criminal offences.